TrebledJ/trebledj.github.io/content/posts/programming/concepts/2023-10-02-subtype-metaprogramming-is-mostly-harmless.md

 ## Back to the Basics

 {% alert "warning" %}
-This section attempts to bolster the reader's understanding of programming and type theory in order to understand the nitty gritty of the challenge.
+This section attempts to bolster the reader's understanding of programming and type theory in order to understand the nitty-gritty of the challenge.
 If you're comfortable with types and variance, feel free to [skip to the next section](#metaprogramming-with-type-hints).
 If you have any questions, do [let me](#comments) [know](/#contact).
 {% endalert %}

 ### Classes